National Bolivarian Armed Forces of Venezuela: Modernization program

 The Venezuelan government has embarked on a massive military purchase programme.
 This has included negotiations for German submarines and transport aircraft, several agreements with Russia (outlined below), transport aircraft and naval vessels from Spain, radars from China, home-made and designed armored light vehicles and rocket launchers, studies for Russian main battle tanks and infantry fighting vehicles, amongst many others.
 Most if not all European military hardware have not been delivered to Venezuela due to the U.S. embargo.

 Surveillance radars, AK-103s and helicopters: Mi-17, Mi-26 and Mi-35

-Venezuela in 2005 acquired 3 JYL-1 long range 3D surveillance radars from China at a cost of $150 million.
+In 2005, Venezuela acquired 3 JYL-1 long range 3D surveillance radars from China at a cost of $150 million.
 The 3 JYL-1s, which are truck mounted, were all delivered by 2007.

-Also that year, Venezuela bought 51 military helicopters from Russia, by 2008 all 51 had been delivered to the Venezuelan armed forces, the helicopters acquired were: 40 Mi-17, 3 Mi-26 and 8 Mi-35.
+In 2005, Venezuela bought 51 military helicopters from Russia.
+By 2008, all 51 had been delivered to the Venezuelan armed forces.
+The helicopters acquired were: 40 Mi-17, 3 Mi-26 and 8 Mi-35.